HiDannyZ/CRUD-Device-Driver/README.md

 # Class: CMPSC 311

-**What the project mainly consists of**: Introduction to C and Linux with Memory allocation and Network Programming.
+**Course Description**: Introduction to Systems Programming using C and Linux with Memory allocation and Network Programming.

 ## Purpose:

 To create a block storage device that can also communicate information between a client and server.
 I basically coded a program that can create files, remove files, update file contents, and delete files.
-To do this, I

 ## Background